hanakysela/Polar/README.md

   - running index trend
   - plots = charts
   - Shiny (total statistics) - 1st tab
-  - punch card (when I tend to do sports)
+  - punch card (when I tend to do sports) - first draft on 2015_11_21, but I only have November data

 - nice to have
 	- analyze swim data (scrape from Flow?)